Some links in this post may be affiliate links

 Anthurium metallicum is an excellent plant for any houseplants collection.
 Check them on Etsy Link to Etsy).

-This guide will cover everything from watering and light requirements to propagation methods and troubleshooting common issues.
-Anthurium metallicum blossoms in bright indirect light (filtered light), average warmth of 16-280C, humidity of 60-80% and consistently moist, fertile, well-drained, aroids potting soil coupled with monthly feeding during the growing season.
+To care for Anthurium metallicum indoors, give it bright indirect light (filtered light), warmth of 16-280C, humidity of 60-80% and consistently moist, fertile, well-drained potting soil coupled with monthly feeding in spring and summer.

-Water Anthurium metallicum thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep soil consistently moist.
+Water your Anthurium metallicum thoroughly in spring and summer while allowing the top 1-2 inches of soil to dry out between waterings to keep soil consistently moist.
+Avoid overwatering to prevent rotting, yellowing and leaf drop

-Cut down on watering in the cold season as growth is reduce at this time.
-Maintain the soil slightly moist but do not allow the soil to dry out completely to avoid crispy leaf edges and brown leaf tips.
+Cut down on watering in fall and winter as growth is reduce at this time.
+Maintain the soil slightly moist but do not allow the soil to dry out completely to avoid wilting, crispy leaf edges and brown leaf tips.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to yellowing leaves and root-rot and eventual plant death.
+Ascertain that the soil is well-draining and the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot, yellowing leaves and eventual plant death.

-Anthurium metallicum grows best in bright indirect light away from direct sunlight as it can scorch the leaves.
+Anthurium metallicum grows best in bright indirect light.
+Keep it away from direct sunlight as it can scorch the leaves.
 A curtain-filtered sunny window is perfect for this plant.

 This plant naturally grows under the canopy of rainforests, meaning direct sunlight can cause leaf burn, while too little light can slow its growth.

 If the leaves become dull and small, it might not be getting enough light.
-Move it closer to a well-lit window or instal a grow light where the natural lighting is not adequate.
+Move it closer to a well-lit window or instal a grow light if the natural lighting is not adequate.

 Rotate the pot frequently to ensure that the plant receives light on all sides for uniform growth to prevent unbalanced growth.

-Anthurium metallicum requires consistent warmth within the range of 16-280C.
-Keep it away from cold and hot drafts originating from draft windows, windy doors, air conditioning units, heaters and others to avoid sudden changes in temperature.
-Abrupt temperature flacuations can result in reduced and leaf drop.
+Anthurium metallicum prefers a warmth of 16-280C.
+Keep it away from sources of drafts like drafty windows, windy doors, AC units, heaters and others to avoid sudden changes in temperature.
+Abrupt temperature flacuations can result in reduced growth and leaf drop.

-Anthurium metallicum flourishes in humidity of 60-80%.
-To step up humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Anthurium metallicum flourishes in a humidity of 60-80%; too low humidity will result in brown leaf tips and edges.
+To stepup humidity, set the pot on a wet pebble tray, group the plants together or use a cool mist humidifier.
+Maintain good air circulation to minimze fungal diseases.

 Clean the leaves occasionally by damp-wiping with a soft cloth to get rid of dust.
 Do not leave water drops on the leaves as it may cause fungal infestations.